ibm-cloud-docs/containers/kubernetes-service-cli.md

 ### Beta: ibmcloud ks alb-cert-deploy
 {: #cs_alb_cert_deploy}

 Deploy or update a certificate from your {{site.data.keyword.cloudcerts_long_notm}} instance to the ALB in a cluster.
-You can update certificates that are imported from the same {{site.data.keyword.cloudcerts_long_notm}} instance only.
 {: shortdesc}

 When you import a certificate with this command, the certificate secret is created in a namespace called `ibm-cert-store`.
 A reference to this secret is then created in the `default` namespace, which any Ingress resource in any namespace can access.
 When the ALB is processing requests, it follows this reference to pick up and use the certificate secret from the `ibm-cert-store` namespace.

+You can also use the `--update` parameter to update certificates, such as to update the certificate in your cluster after you renew the certificate in {{site.data.keyword.cloudcerts_short}}.
+You can update certificates that are imported from the same {{site.data.keyword.cloudcerts_long_notm}} instance only.

 To stay within the [rate limits](https://cloud.ibm.com/apidocs/certificate-manager#rate-limiting) set by {{site.data.keyword.cloudcerts_short}}, wait at least 45 seconds in between successive `alb-cert-deploy` and `alb-cert-deploy --update` commands.
 {: note}